alartuka/ZamanNews/README.md

 ## FEATURES✨
 - User Authentication (Sign in/up) using email/password or Google OAuth2
 - Clicking on a specific date will display a list of articles for that day in descending order by publication date
-- A Form taking user inputed date and country code and inputting
+- A Form taking user-inputted date and country code and inputting
-- Each article will have a breif discription and a publisher tag with a button to redirect to the article
+- Each article will have a brief description and a publisher tag with a button to redirect to the article
 - Responsive and appealing design
 - Error handling